ibm-cloud-docs/containers/cs_troubleshoot.md

 Still having issues with your cluster?
 {: shortdesc}

 -  In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
-Be sure to keep your CLI up-to-date so that you can use all the available commands and flags.
+Be sure to keep your CLI up-to-date so that you can use all available commands and flags.
 -   To see whether {{site.data.keyword.Bluemix_notm}} is available, [check the {{site.data.keyword.Bluemix_notm}} status page ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/status?selected=status).
 -   Post a question in the [{{site.data.keyword.containerlong_notm}} Slack ![External link icon](../icons/launch-glyph.svg "External link icon")](https://ibm-container-service.slack.com).
     If you are not using an IBM ID for your {{site.data.keyword.Bluemix_notm}} account, [request an invitation](https://bxcs-slack-invite.mybluemix.net/) to this Slack.